anovos/anovos-docs/docs/api/data_report/report_preprocessing.md

     drift_detector
         True or False as per the availability.
 Default value is kept as False source_path
         Source data path.
-Default value is kept as "NA" master_path
+Default value is kept as "NA" to save intermediate data in "intermediate_data/" folder. master_path
         Path where the output needs to be saved, ideally the same path where the analyzed data output is also saved (Default value = ".") stats_unique